When it comes to being able to take back something you’ve bought, it doesn’t get much better in the world of retail than Costco’s return policy.

 But the nice thing is that Costco has a consumer-friendly safeguard in place so it doesn’t have to come to that.
-Their five-year Road Hazard Warranty protects your wallet from tread wear damage and tire failure for 60 months after purchase.
+Its five-year Road Hazard Warranty protects your wallet from treadwear damage and tire failure for 60 months after purchase.

 As a general rule, items purchased through special order kiosks or that are customized in some way can’t be returned.

-Should a dispute arise when you try to return something, remember that all returns are processed at the manager’s discretion — and returning things too often could lead to your membership being cancelled!
+Should a dispute arise when you try to return something, remember that all returns are processed at the manager’s discretion.
+And understand that, if you try to abuse the policy, it could lead to your membership being canceled.

 Have you found it easy to make returns at Costco?
 Let us know about your experience in our Clark.com Community!